mhmdeve/android_device_xiaomi_apollo-ofrp/README.md

 # android_device_xiaomi_lmi
-For building OFRP for Redmi K30 Pro
+For building TWRP for Redmi K30 Pro

-OFRP device tree for Redmi K30 Pro
+TWRP device tree for Redmi K30 Pro

 Kernel and all blobs are extracted from [miui_LMI_21.6.23_c35d67a8d7_11.0](https://hugeota.d.miui.com/21.6.23/miui_LMI_21.6.23_c35d67a8d7_11.0.zip) firmware.